Mohawk Valley Gateway Overlook: Initial concept

 The idea to build a pedestrian bridge to connect the north and south sides of the city was proposed in an updated version of the city's comprehensive plan which was released in 2003.
 Paul Tonko, who was a New York State assemblyman, fought for the inclusion of $16.5 million for the project in the Rebuild and Renew New York Transportation Bond Act of 2005.
 The act authorized a total of $2.9 billion in borrowing for statewide transportation-related projects and was approved by referendum in November 2005.

 Three different designs for the bridge were developed by Saratoga Associates of Saratoga Springs, New York, and presented during several informational meetings in 2009 and 2010.
 The final curved "park over the river" design was selected with input from the public.

 Original plans for the bridge included artistic elements such as engraved concrete decking, historical and cultural plaques along the railing, lettering for the city's name on the exterior of the bridge, two circular pieces of artwork at either end of the bridge: a reproduction of the Wheel of Life mosaic, and a compass design, and two large sculptures, one at each entrance to the bridge.
 These elements were removed from the project due to construction cost increases.
 Two grants from New York State later funded the additional elements.
-All the additional elements except for the two large sculptures and the reproduction of the Wheel of Life mosaic were completed in time the bridge's opening in 2016.
+All the additional elements except for the two large sculptures and the reproduction of the Wheel of Life mosaic were completed in time of the bridge's opening in 2016.

 Ann Thane, former mayor, and Rob von Hasseln, city historian and former community and economic development director, were credited for their involvement with the artistic cultural and historical elements on the bridge.